Litter free Penrith

 - Take your beverage containers to a Return and Earn station and get 10c back for every bottle.
 All you have to do is collect your bottles, cans and cartons and take them to your nearest return point to earn your refund.

-- Take a bag with you to pick up dog droppings while on walks and dispose of it in your FOGO bin when you get home.
+- Take a Council provided green compostable bag with you to pick up your dog's droppings while on walks and dispose of it in your FOGO bin when you get home.

 - Take a reusable cup or bottle with you when you leave the house.
 Purchasing reusable bottles for water or reusable cups for beverages significantly reduces the amount of plastic left behind simply because you can reuse it over and over!